raz0rf0x/home-assistant.io/source/_integrations/sensor.rest.markdown

   description: The headers for the requests.
   required: false
   type: [string, list]
+headers_template:
+  description:The templated headers for the requests.
+  required: false
+  type: [string, list]
 params:
   description: The query params for the requests.
   required: false